The 2016 Tahoe Trail Running Series offers a variety of running events designed for levels of athlete. Below is a description of each.

 Click on the link to find more information about each event.

 Bring the whole family out for a beautiful morning of trail running along the beautiful Truckee River.
 The race starts and finishes at the Riverview Sports Park in Truckee.
-Try a 5K or 10K along the Legacy Trail or a Half Marathon (part of the 2012 Trail Runner Magazine Trophy Series) featuring the scenic trails and single track of Waddle Ranch.
+Try a 5K or 10K along the Legacy Trail or a Half Marathon featuring the scenic trails and single track of Waddle Ranch.
 Shorter kid’s races are scheduled throughout the morning.

-6K, 12K, Half Marathon (part of the 2013 Trail Runner Magazine Trophy Series) and 50K Distances available.
+6K, 12K, Half Marathon Distances available.
 The Burton Creek Trail Run takes place on a beautiful, fun and challenging trail system within Burton Creek State Park.

 The course distance is approximately 7.88 miles.
 The run is held on the Truckee River Trail, which is paved.
 The start is at Commons Beach in Tahoe City.
 This race is open to individuals and to teams of 5 or more.
 For teams of 5 or more we will take the best five times of the team.

 The Run to the Beach 5K or 10K starts in the North Tahoe Regional Park.
-From the park runners have the option of a 5K or 10K course leading them through native pine forest and scenic single track down to the finish on the “Big” beach in Downtown Kings Beach.
+From the park runners have the option of a 5K or 10K course leading them through native pine forest and scenic single track down to the finish on the Beach at the Tahoe Vista Recreation Area.

 Join us for this 10.2K mountain run starting at the Village at Northstar California Resort.
 The course ascends single track and double track, offering scenic views of Lake Tahoe, Sierra wildflower fields and Waddle Ranch.
 Runners will be challenged with gradual climbs until they reach the finish.
 The run starts at 6,330-feet and ends at 8,410-feet.